Akhilesh Yadav welcomes Centre's decision to provide free vaccines to states | Politics

 - India

-Samajwadi Party leader Akhilesh Yadav on Tuesday welcomed the Centre's decision to provide free vaccines to states for all above 18 years starting June 21, and asked people to get themselves vaccinated.
+Samajwadi Party leader Akhilesh Yadav on Tuesday welcomed the Centre's decision to provide free vaccines to states for all above 18 years starting June 21, and asked people to get themselves vaccinated, Taking a swipe at Yadav for his remarks, UP BJP media co-convenor Navin Srivastava said it is ''better late than never''.

-The former Uttar Pradesh chief minister also said that he would get himself vaccinated.

 In an address to the nation on Monday, Prime Minister Narendra Modi had announced that the central government will provide free vaccines to states for all above 18 years starting June 21.